-With respect to financing a cross border transaction, when a cash offer is made in the context of a cross-border going-private transaction, an independent financial services institution (eg, an investment bank) needs to confirm the availability of sufficient funds of the bidder.
+With respect to financing a cross-border transaction, when a cash offer is made in the context of a cross-border going-private transaction, an independent financial services institution (eg, an investment bank) needs to confirm the availability of sufficient funds of the bidder.
 The financial services institution may be held liable if the bidder is then unable to pay for the respective shares.
 However, this does not constitute a difference from mandatory public takeovers.

 Germany is an open economy; foreign investments are, in general, permissible and welcome.
-However, foreign investments in target companies active in certain sectors may be reviewed on a case-by-case basis by the Federal Ministry of Economics and Energy (BMWi).
-The Foreign Trade Act and the relevant ordinance provide for a sector-specific review mechanism, mainly concerning the military and defence sector, and for a cross-sectoral review concerning acquisitions of companies in other sectors, but only by investors from outside the EU or EFTA, under which the BMWi may prohibit direct or indirect acquisitions of at least 25 per cent of the voting rights in a German target or impose obligations if it finds that the acquisition endangers public order or security in Germany.
+However, foreign investments in target companies active in certain sectors may be reviewed on a case-by-case basis by the Federal Ministry for Economic Affairs and Climate Action (BMWi).
+The Foreign Trade Act and the relevant ordinance provide for a sector-specific review mechanism, mainly concerning the military and defence as well as critical infrastructure sector, and for a cross-sectoral review concerning acquisitions of companies in other sectors, but only by investors from outside the European Union or the European Free Trade Association, under which the BMWi may prohibit direct or indirect acquisitions of at least 20 or 10 per cent of the voting rights (depending on the sectors) in a German target or impose obligations if it finds that the acquisition endangers public order or security in Germany.

 Since July 2017, acquisitions of German targets active in specific areas such as critical infrastructure and development of industry-specific software for the operation of critical infrastructure must be notified to the BMWi.
+The sectors and areas for which a notification is required have been significantly extended over time.
 Apart from that, the BMWi acts on application for the issuance of a certificate of non-objection or on its own initiative in the cross-sectoral review.
-In the sector-specific review there is a general reporting obligation regarding relevant transactions.
+In the sector-specific review, there is a general reporting obligation regarding relevant transactions.